Botorrita plaque: Notes

 Basically this is a list of names, mostly following the formula seen on the first plaque: name plus tribal name in -um (probably genitive pl).
-In the mostly obscure first two lines (=title?), the form soium seems to be a close parallel to the Sanskrit genitive plural pronominal form teśam < *toisom "of them".
+In the mostly obscure first two lines (=title?), the form soisum seems to be a close parallel to the Sanskrit genitive plural pronominal form teśam < *toisom "of them".
 If Lambert is correct in his determination that eskeninum is a genitive plural agreeing with the pronoun, and from *eks- plus the cognate of Latin genuinus, and that alba is a borrowing from Latin in the meaning "public list of names" (originally written on a white board), a partial translation of the second line might be: "...[this is] the public list of the names of those very authentic [authorities/individuals]..."
+In the first line, nouiz may be from *nowija- "new."
 Whether the list involved legal claims (like Botorrita II above) or had a religious or some other purpose remains, however, unclear.
-It is notable and rare for this region in this time period for such a public list to include so many female names and references--apparently nearly 30.
+It is notable and rare for this region in this time period for such a public list to include so many female names and references—apparently nearly 30.

+In lines 1.14, 1.45, 1.46, and 3.18 (always in second position), the form loukanikum may contain the Proto-Indo-European *leukós "bright, shining" seen also in the Celtic tribal name Leuci.
+The same root can be seen elsewhere in Celtiberian inscriptions in loukaiteitubos [K.0.]7, and loukio [K.18.2, -1].

+In lines 1.16, 3.13, 3.19, stena (also seen above in A.3) along with stenion in 4.2, may be related to the word for "thunder" and the name of the Celtic storm god, Taranis (< *Taran- < Proto-Indo-European *(s)tenh2-), with the "s mobile" preserved here uniquely in Celtic.